As consideration for your time and effort, drivers receive cancellation and no-show fees.

 - Passenger no-shows

 - Cancellations by drivers

 If a rider cancels when you've already started driving, you can earn a cancellation fee if:

-- You're on track to arrive at the pickup location by the estimated arrival time
+- You're making progress to the passenger's pick-up location, and you're on track to arrive by the estimated arrival time

 For Shared ride cancellations, you’re only eligible to receive a cancellation fee if your first passenger cancels.
 If additional passengers cancel, you'll still be paid for the time and distance of your Shared route, but Lyft will retain any additional cancellation charges.

 Please note Lyft reserves the right to withhold, deduct, or reduce the amount of any cancellation fee payments at our discretion, including if fees are determined or believed to result from error, fraud, or a violation of the Lyft Terms of Service.

 You'll receive a no-show fee when you follow these steps: